polyaxon/polyaxon/site/docs/intro/quick-start/components.md

 In this Python file you can see that we are importing some information from `polyaxon library`.

  * We are importing a tracking module
- * We are loading some Keras callbacks
+ * We are loading a Keras callback

 You can also see that this is a simple TF.Keras model and we have a small section where we use the `tracking` module to track information about the run.
-In this case `KerasCallback` and one line for getting a path for logging Tensorboard information.
-Polyaxon will take care of archiving the assets, outputs, logs to the artifacts store (NFS, S3, GCS, Azure, ...), you configured, in an async way without impacting your model training.
+In this case `KerasCallback` and one line for getting a path for logging Tensorboard's outputs.
+Polyaxon will take care of archiving the assets, outputs, logs to the artifacts store (NFS, S3, GCS, Azure, ... that was configured during the deployment) in an async way without impacting your model training.

-This module allows Polyaxon to track several information about the experiment, and it also provides a workflow for organizing outputs and logs.
+This module allows Polyaxon to track several information about the experiment, and it also provides a workflow for organizing the outputs and logs.
 Furthermore, anything tracked by Polyaxon, e.g. artifacts, assets, models ... will build a lineage graph so that you can have a full provenance path if you decide to deploy/retire a model to/from production.